 Ban the Box: the fair approach to recruitment

 For the 10 million people in the UK with a criminal record, filling out a job application form can be a daunting process.
-Faced with having to tick a box to declare their … Read more
+Faced with having to tick a box to declare their previous convictions, many people will choose to exclude themselves … Read more

 We were delighted to receive another letter from a beneficiary of Community Payback, praising the work carried out by a team of Community Payback workers and supervised by Angela Giakovmis from BeNCH.
 It was the ‘Friends of the Church on the Hill’ from the village of Edlesborough, Bedfordshire who kindly wrote following some work which had recently taken place in the grounds of Edlesborough church.
 The Community Payback work taking place there contributes to the wider EDaN Project which seeks to improve the quality of life in nearby villages.

-This project involved the installation … Read more
+This project involved the installation of flood lighting outside the 13th … Read more

 Every Sunday for the last year, some dedicated work has been completed by Community Payback workers at Kimpton Primary School in Hertfordshire.
 The work has involved painting the interior of the school and carrying out some exterior work as well.
 Recently we have received this letter from the school: